 Delve Health wishes everyone a Happy New Year, as it is customary to do.
 A new year, ushers in new hopes and a sense of renewed spirits.
 However, with each passing “COVID year” it is increasingly becoming more difficult to see a clear path forward.

 The year 2021 seemed to provide the hope the citizens of the world desperately needed.
-Our elders and the immune-compromised starting receiving vaccinations.
+Our elders and the immune-compromised started receiving vaccinations.
 Despite the heavy burden of the millions of lives lost to the COVID-19 pandemic all around the world, with every new age group that became eligible for a shot, our spirits were lifted.
 It seemed that there just might be light at the end of the COVID-filled tunnel—especially once our school-aged children were eligible too.

 The clinical research industry also figured out how to move forward by embracing technologies such as wearables and biosensors to monitor trial participants and patients safely and remotely from home.
-Clinical research and trials were resuming and again, and we all collectively breathed a little easier as everyone believed things were getting better.
+Clinical research and trials were resuming again, and we all collectively breathed a little easier as everyone believed things were getting better.

 However, in 2021 we were also dealt more COVID-19 related blows once the Delta-variant wave spread around the globe; and while we were still reeling, we are now dealing with the very contagious Omicron variant too.
 Cases are higher than they have ever been and hospitalizations are now at record numbers as well.
 Most of us can now personally attest to losing more than one family member and/or friend to the COVID-19 pandemic.